shkolnick-kun/yafl/doc/C-Manual.md

 ## What else do we have in YAFL

-Filter algorithms and data strustures are declared in [src/yafl.h](./src/yafl.h).
+Filter algorithms and data structures are declared in [src/yafl.h](./src/yafl.h).
 To power the filtering code we need some math functions which are declared in [src/yafl_math](./src/yafl_math.h).

 Functions declared in [src/yafl.h](./src/yafl.h) and [src/yafl_math](./src/yafl_math.h) return result code, defined in `yaflStatusEn`.